 CHENGDU, China – Justin Dowell, a Virginia Beach native who used to ride his bike at Mount Trashmore Skate Park, has taken his bike to the top of the world.

-Sunday in China, the 18-year-old Princess Anne High School alumnus took the title in the men’s freestyle park at the Union Cycliste Internationale (UCI) Urban Cycling World Championships.
+Sunday in China, the 18-year-old who attended Princess Anne High School took the title in the men’s freestyle park at the Union Cycliste Internationale (UCI) Urban Cycling World Championships.

 “I can’t believe it — like I’m speechless,” a thrilled Dowell told Blythe Lawrence of TeamUSA.org after delivering what he called a “dream run”.
 “Everyone rode so good, and I’m just so happy to be here,” Dowell said.
 Dowell, ranked fifth in the world entering this competition, finished eighth at Worlds last year.

 “I couldn’t ask for a better week, it was amazing,” Dowell said to USACycling.org.
 “I managed to come out with a win at the World Championships while surrounded by all my friends.
 Thank you USA Cycling for all the support.”